 Hydrangea macrophylla cultivars are most sensitive to hot sun, but ‘Glowing Embers’ is fairly sun-tolerant with leaves that resist scorching and flowers that don’t tend to fade in full sun.
 Hydrangea arborescens ‘Annabelle’ and varieties of Hydrangea paniculata and Hydrangea quercifolia are more tolerant of sun and heat than the macrophylla species.

-Hydrangeas grow best when provided with adequate moisture, but they do not like standing water or heavy clay soil conditions.
+Hydrangeas grow best in soil with adequate moisture, but they do not like standing water or heavy clay soil conditions.
 They thrive in cool, coastal conditions, but if grown in sandy soil, watering may need to be done more frequently to avoid leaf scorch.
-Add organic soil amendments at planting time such as compost, peat moss, or decomposed manure to improve soil and create the rich, moist, well-drained conditions preferred; mulch to keep roots cool and reduce water evaporation from soil surface (G&B Soil Building Conditioner makes a great mulch).
+Add organic soil amendments at planting time such as compost, peat moss, or decomposed manure to improve soil and create the rich, moist, well-draining conditions preferred.
+Mulch to keep roots cool and reduce water evaporation from soil surface G&B Soil Building Conditioner makes a great mulch.

-Flower color is affected by the pH of surrounding soil; alkaline conditions produce pink blooms while acidic soil produces blue.
+Flower color is affected by the pH of surrounding soil; alkaline conditions produce pink blooms, while acidic soil produces blue.
 White flowers tend to remain white regardless of soil pH.
-To change pH of soil, one must begin a full season or two before seeing desired results—add lime to become more alkaline or Aluminum sulphate (Hydrangea Blue) to be more acidic.
-Changing the color can often take a few years to accomplish with more than one application necessary (our native soil tends to be acidic; try a pH test kit for more details and information).
+To change the pH of soil, one must begin a full season or two before seeing desired results—add lime to become more alkaline or Aluminum sulphate (Hydrangea Blueing Formula) to be more acidic.
+Changing the color can often take a few years to accomplish with more than one application necessary.
+Our native soil tends to be acidic; try a pH test kit for more details and information.

-Winter hardiness/cold tolerance varies by species and cultivar.
-Hydrangea arborescens ‘Annabelle’ (USDA zones 3-9) is widely planted throughout the United States due to its ability to tolerate temps below 0 degrees.
-Most macrophylla types are hardy in zones 6–9, while panicle and oakleaf varieties are slightly more cold-tolerant.
+Winter hardiness and cold tolerance varies by species and cultivar.
+Hydrangea arborescens ‘Annabelle’ (USDA Zones 3-9) is widely planted throughout the United States due to its ability to tolerate temps below 0 degrees.
+Most macrophylla types are hardy in Zones 6–9, while panicle and oakleaf varieties are slightly more cold-tolerant.

-Hydrangeas are relatively insect and disease resistant, but can be prone to fungal diseases such as powdery mildew or leaf spot if grown in poor conditions; some newer varieties have been bred for increased disease resistance.
-Aphids, spider mites, and caterpillars are the main pests and can all be easily handled with a basic insecticidal soap or with Captain Jacks Dead Bug.
+Hydrangeas are relatively insect and disease resistant, but can be prone to fungal diseases such as powdery mildew or leaf spot if grown in poor conditions.
+Some newer varieties have been bred for increased disease resistance.
+Aphids, spider mites, and caterpillars are the main pests and can all be easily handled with a basic insecticidal soap or with Captain Jack’s Deadbug Brew.

-Faded flowers, once no longer attractive, are best removed in fall when the plant is done blooming; though it is okay to remove a few old twiggy branches to the ground each year or two or prune lightly to retain overall shape.
+Faded flowers, once no longer attractive, are best removed in fall when the plant is done blooming, though it’s okay to remove a few old twiggy branches to the ground each year or two or prune lightly to retain overall shape.
 Heavy pruning can ruin the flowering for the following year (‘Annabelle’ is the exception and can be cut to the ground in late winter or early spring).
 Consult an experienced pruner or seek local, expert advice before attempting substantial pruning.